sosy-lab/sv-benchmarks/README.md

 ### Parameters

-The paramaters of a verification task are needed to make additional information about the verification task available to the verification run.
+The parameters of a verification task are needed to make additional information about the verification task available to the verification run.
 The most prominent parameter is the machine model;
 currently, there are verification tasks for the ILP32 (32-bit) and the LP64 (64-bit) architecture